Newsman/WP-Plugin-NewsmanApp/readme.txt

 == Installation ==

-Automatically
+Automatically:
 1. In your WordPress admin panel, go to *Plugins > New Plugin*, search for **NewsmanApp** and click "*Install now*"

-Manually
+Manually:
 1. Download the plugin and upload the contents of newsmanapp.zip to your plugins directory, which usually is /wp-content/plugins/.

+Composer:
+1. The plugin is compatible now with WordPress installations managed by Composer.
+For this type of installation please visit the plugin's page on <a target="_blank" href="https://github.com/Newsman/WP-Plugin-NewsmanApp">Github</a>.

+Continue with:
 - Activate the plugin, NewsmanApp and Newsman Remarketing
-- Go to *Newsman, you can login with Newsman via OAuth and automate the flow (API KEY, User ID, Remarketing ID), automated installer.
+- Go to Admin > Newsman.
+You can login with Newsman via OAuth and automate the flow (API KEY, User ID, Remarketing ID), automated installer.

-Widget
+Widget configuration:

 - Log in to your <a target="_blank" href="https://newsman.app">Newsman account</a>: Select List -> Settings -> Subscription forms -> Create/Edit form ->  select landing page -> Activate for newsletter subscription -> Select embedded form.
 Copy paste Shortcode `newsman_subscribe_widget`